Hello, adventurer! I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

 In my packing list for Kilimanjaro I, of course, mention taking a portable battery with you – this way you can recharge your phone and your camera.

 If you forgot it or if this is still not enough, you can charge your electronic devices for an extra price in some of the camps at the hut where they check you in.
 Keep in mind that sometimes this option might not be available as they run on solar energy and there are days with not that much sun.

 As for me, we had a portable battery and 2 batteries for my camera and that was enough for 2 people taking quite a few pictures.

 PRO TIP: Sleep with the batteries inside your sleeping bag – this way they won’t die during the cold nights.
 Also, keep them close to your body during the day if possible (especially during the summit day!).

-I am glad you are interested in climbing Kilimanjaro and taking the Machame route in particular, as this route is one of the most popular for good reason!
-I hope that after I gave you a pretty detailed description of what you are going to be doing day by day (and sometimes even by hours), you now have a clearer understanding if this is something you would like to take as well.
+I am glad you are interested in climbing Kilimanjaro and taking the Machame Route in particular, as this route is one of the most popular for good reason!
+I hope that after I gave you a pretty detailed description of what you are going to be doing day by day (and sometimes even by hours), you now have a clearer understanding if this is something you would like to try as well.

 As for Kilimanjaro in general, it really was a life-changing trip for me – I fell in love with the wildlife, landscape, and the people.
 Trust me, you will feel like you can conquer anything after Kilimanjaro!